vllm-project/vllm/docs/source/quantization/auto_awq.rst

     $ pip install autoawq

 After installing AutoAWQ, you are ready to quantize a model.
-Plesae refer to the `AutoAWQ documentation <https://casper-hansen.github.io/AutoAWQ/examples/#basic-quantization>`_ for further details.
+Please refer to the `AutoAWQ documentation <https://casper-hansen.github.io/AutoAWQ/examples/#basic-quantization>`_ for further details.
 Here is an example of how to quantize Vicuna 7B v1.5:

 .. code-block:: python